Chappaqua Continuing Education

 Get ahead of the game with this practical course on home inspections!
 Learn how to prepare your home for sale, tackle common inspection issues, and understand what to expect during the process.
 Gain insider tips to address potential red flags, boost buyer confidence, and ensure a hassle-free sale.
 Perfect for homeowners looking to sell with confidence and ease!

-Wednesday • April 23 • HGHS, L-216 • 7-8:30pm • $30 (Free for Chappaqua Seniors)
+Tuesday • November 4 • HGHS, L-216 • 7-8:30pm • $30 (Free for Chappaqua Seniors)

 Learn How to Travel for Free with Cindy Greenstein

 During her more than 20 years of marriage, Cindy Greenstein (The Points Mom) has used credit card points to travel the world while rarely paying for airline flights and hotel rooms.
-Some of her five-figure family travel savings include trips to Aspen ($26,000); Greece ($23,000) and London ($15,000).
-Cindy, an attorney and former certified public accountant, founded The Points Mom to share her credit card rewards-program expertise with family, friends and small business owners who don’t have the time to learn how to maximize their points.
+Some of her five-figure family travel savings include trips to Aspen ($26,000), Greece ($23,000), and London ($15,000).
+Cindy, an attorney and former certified public accountant, founded The Points Mom to share her credit card rewards-program expertise with family, friends, and small business owners who don’t have the time to learn how to maximize their points.
 In this class, Cindy will share her knowledge with you and guide you in obtaining and using “the right cards” based on your spending habits to maximize your rewards for free travel.
 She will compare credit card flexible rewards programs and discuss why airline and hotel cards are not always the best option for purchases.
 In addition, Cindy will help you understand the various ways to redeem rewards for the most value, talk about card benefits and will share some of her favorite cards.
 Cindy will point you to free travel!

-Wednesday • April 2 • 6:30-8pm • HGHS, L201 (Upper L Commons) • $30
+Wednesday • October 15 • 6:30-8pm • HGHS, L201 (Upper L Commons) • $30

 Medicare 101 with Jim Farnham